Ghialfaz/Ghialfaz/README.md

 ## 👋 About Me

-Hi there!
-I'm Irgi apriana abas, a passionate developer with a love for technology and learning new things.
-Welcome to my GitHub profile!
+I'm Irgi apriana abas, a passionate 4th-semester Information Technology student with a deep curiosity for coding, problem-solving, and exploring the endless possibilities of tech.

 - 🌱 I’m currently learning advanced Java
+- 🚀 My goals contributing to open-source, building impactful projects, and growing as a developer.
 - 💬 Ask me about web development, Java, or any tech-related topics.

 ## 💻 Technologies & Tools